Expand search form

 Identification

 The small white lady’s-slipper is a perennial orchid that grows 10 – 35 cm tall.
 The slipper shaped flower, which blooms May through June, is white in colour with light purple veins.
-A single plant can have between 3 – 60 stems, with each stem surrounded by 2 – 4 leaves, and
+A single plant can have between three and sixty stems, with each stem surrounded by two to four leaves, and surrounding a single, sometimes double, flower.
+Hybridization with yellow lady’s-slipper may occur, making identification challenging.

 Habitat